dneale/robot-factory/README.md

 yarn test
 ```

+## Mock Server
+JSON Server is used to mock the backend.
+It is automatically started and proxied as part of `yarn start`, but can be started standalone with `yarn run json-server`.
+To configure it, follow the documentation here: https://github.com/typicode/json-server

 ## Storybook
 This project makes use of storybook to maintain a component library.
 Run the following command to run locally:
 ```